simpleoncall/scant/README.md

 scant.js
 ========

-A very minimalistic javascript framework.
+A very minimalistic javascript library.
 It simply provides some helpers for ajax, extends, inherits and event delegation.

 Scant's query selector will return back a normal javascript array with `forEach`